griffinbholt/book-of-mormon-hebraisms/docs/delayed_subjects.md

     (1 Nephi 4:28)
 *   "he did fear and tremble exceedingly, *and also my brethren and the sons of Ishmael and our wives*" (1 Nephi 16:27)
+*   "the sun shall be darkened and refuse to give his light unto you; *and also the moon and the stars*" (Helaman 14:20)